 Injectable iron is more toxic due to much greater bioavailability.

-Clinical Signs of Iron Toxicity
+Symptoms of Iron Toxicity in Pets

 Because iron poisoning affects the cardiovascular, metabolic, liver, nervous and gastrointestinal systems, many signs are seen.
 Most often, the gastrointestinal signs present first, since this is the usual route of toxicosis (animals eating iron-containing items).